 (e) Within 10 days after the service of the motion, and 5 days after service of any joinder to the motion, the opposing party must serve and file written notice of nonopposition or opposition thereto, together with a memorandum of points and authorities and supporting affidavits, if any, stating facts showing why the motion and/or joinder should be denied.
 Failure of the opposing party to serve and file written opposition may be construed as an admission that the motion and/or joinder is meritorious and a consent to granting the same. (emphasis added).

 As this Court can see, Plaintiff's Opposition is clearly late pursuant to rule.
-Moreover, Plaintiff, while alleging she did not receive the Motion, makes no argument that it was not properly served.
-As such, this Court can exercise its discretion and choose to disregard this Opposition.
+Moreover, properly served.
+As such, this Court can exercise its discretion and choose to disregard this